DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Reputation that accrues across seasons

 “It’s imperfect,” Sera says.
 “That’s why we keep the interfaces clean.
 The state never certifies private revelation.
 The soul never erases public justice.”

+Ravi: “And if someone isn’t going to sit on a cushion?”

+Tyra: “Then start outside‑in.
+Make your behavior carry the weight while the interior catches up.”

+Sera: “Four checks everyone can see: consistency under pressure; fruits that reconcile and help people flourish; humility—service without status‑seeking; and reputations that accrue across seasons.”

+Mia: “That path is how communities discover Moral Advisors—people we trust to bridge Soul and State because their lives, not their slogans, prove it.”

+Ravi: “With one warning label.”

+Tyra: “Charisma is not a credential.”

+Moderator: “Treat charisma as a red flag to test, not a reason to follow.”

 ---